 Lent is the time of the desert,

-God is present in every situation to help.
+go there because God is present in every situation.

 the ministering angels will be there too.